-City Council votes Tuesday on WPD’s new Patrol East location
+City council votes Tuesday on WPD’s new Patrol East location

 WICHITA, Kan.
 (KSNW) – Wichita City Council members will vote Tuesday on moving Patrol East to Lincoln and Pinecrest as WPD looks to relocate its east substation.

-WPD’s current substation was built in the eighties.
-“The current Patrol East substation was built in the late 1980s, then it was the capacity for about 30 to 40 officers, said Lt.
+“The current Patrol East substation was built in the late 1980s.
+Then, it was the capacity for about 30 to 40 officers,” said Lt.
 Krys Henderson.
-“I can tell you since then our staffing is close to 100 now, so we don’t have the available space for equipment, storage or anything of that nature in this current building.”
+“I can tell you since then, our staffing is close to 100 now, so we don’t have the available space for equipment, storage or anything of that nature in this current building.”

+With triple the number of officers the building was intended for, the department has outgrown the accommodations.

 The land for the proposed substation is owned by the Wichita Public Schools.
-The City of Wichita will have to pay close to 218-thousand-dollars for the land if approved.
+The City of Wichita will have to pay close to $218,000 for the land if approved.

 “Law enforcement has changed in multitude since the 80s and 90s and how we go about responding to crime is obviously different,” Lt.
 Henderson said.
 “It’s changed too and so the strategic location of the new Patrol East substation will give us an upper hand in that.”